 Instead, think about using herbal tea to relax and rejuvenate.
 It's a safer and more natural alternative to prescription medicines and can help with stress and anxiety.

 Chamomile tea is another favorite that helps soothe and calm.
-A study by research scientists at the University of Pennsylvania found it could help in treating generalized anxiety disorder.
+A study by research scientists at the University of Pennsylvania found it could help in treating generalized anxiety disorder (2).
+It's also a popular sleep aid and is the perfect bedtime tea.

 Lemon balm tea works to reduce cortisol, a stress hormone, and doesn't cause drowsiness, making it a great choice if you need to reset halfway through the day.